Sekolah Menengah Sains Sultan Mahmud: Location

 SESMA is located on an area of 21.5 acres in Mukim Wakaf Tembesu, Kuala Terengganu.
 Traveling from Kuala Terengganu to SESMA takes between 10 and 15 minutes through the Sultan Mahmud Bridge while Manir Bridge takes about 20 to 30 minutes.

 History

-SESMA started her study session in January 1973 by riding in Padang Midin Secondary School, Kuala Terengganu.
-The students are also housed at the Yayasan Terengganu Foundation, Jalan Negara, Kuala Terengganu.
+SESMA started her study session in January 1973 by sharing facilities at Padang Midin Secondary School, Kuala Terengganu.The students are also housed at the Yayasan Terengganu Foundation, Jalan Negara, Kuala Terengganu.
 In October 1974, a new building in Mukim Wakaf Tembesu was first used and known as Sekolah Menengah Sains Terengganu (SMST).